renkun-ken/rlist-tutorial/Features/Mapping.md

 If the default symbols clash with the data, we can use lambda expression to specify other symbols.
 We will cover this later.

+> NOTE: rlist functions are general enough to work smoothly with vectors. `list.map()` works very much like `lapply()` so that the input will be finally transformed to list.

 ## list.mapv

 If we want to get the mapping results as a vector rather than a list, we can use `list.mapv()`, which basically calls `unlist()` to the list resulted from `list.map()`.